 Do you need a CRM that doubles as a project management tool, or one built around the sales pipeline?

-In short, here's what we recommend:
+Here's what we recommend:

 Both platforms help you manage deals once they're in your pipeline.
 But a CRM is only as good as the data inside it.
 If your reps spend hours researching prospects, guessing who to call next, or working stale contact lists, the problem isn't your CRM.
 It's what's feeding it.

-ZoomInfo is an AI-powered go-to-market platform that gives your sales reps the context they need before every call: why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that gives your sales reps the context they need before every call: why the deal is moving, who's championing it, and what's likely to happen next.
 Marketers can describe audiences in plain language and launch plays against accounts that match proven win patterns.
 That depth comes from the GTM Context Graph, built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, unified with your CRM records, conversation transcripts, and behavioral signals.
 Your team accesses this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
 Because ZoomInfo integrates natively with both Monday.com and Pipedrive, the intelligence flows directly into whichever CRM you choose.

 If you want to see how verified B2B data and AI-driven signals can improve your pipeline, explore ZoomInfo with a free trial.